HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/leap/enable-sso-leap-dx.md

       iii\.
 Click LTPA.

-      iv.\ In the Cross-cell single sign-on section, enter values for the following fields:
+      iv\.
+In the Cross-cell single sign-on section, enter values for the following fields:

        - Password – Enter and confirm a secure password.
 You will require this password later.